Please also read these Frequently Asked Questions before applying.

 Those submitting poetry, a play, or screenplay, may continue to follow the genre conventions in their submissions, though your writing sample must also be limited to 10-pages in length.

-The residency submission/application period opens on Friday, January 1, 2016, and remains open for ten weeks, closing at midnight (Eastern Time) on Sunday, March 13, 2016.
+The residency submission/application period opens on February 1, 2024, and remains open for eleven weeks, closing at midnight (Eastern Time) on April 14, 2024.
 We encourage applicants to apply early rather than waiting until the end to submit.

 Please read all of the Frequently Asked Questions related to residency applications before submitting your application and writing sample.